websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-the-patching-tool.md

 > Subscribers

-Patching DXP on an application server and updating the Patching Tool are done manually.
+The Patching Tool is easy to install and update.

 ## Installation